Mastodon Feed Widget for Website. No-code, ActivityPub - Poper

 Business

-• API access
+• White-label (add-on) & API access

-Guide · 4 min read
+Guide · 3 min read

 The complete guide to embedding Mastodon on your website

 Mastodon is the most-used node in the Fediverse, with over 1 million monthly active users spread across thousands of independent instances.
 Unlike centralized social networks, Mastodon has no single API, no corporate gatekeeper, and no terms of service that flip overnight.
 That decentralization is the feature, but it is also why most third-party widgets get the platform wrong.
-This guide walks through what actually matters when you choose and configure a Mastodon widget in 2026: the instance model, ActivityPub federation, content warnings, the post-Twitter migration, and the privacy values that make Mastodon different.
+This guide walks through what actually matters when you choose and configure a Mastodon widget in 2026: the instance model, ActivityPub federation, longer-form posts, the post-Twitter migration, and the privacy values that make Mastodon different.

 01